nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/set-up-email-notification.md

 </td></tr><tr><td colspan="1">

-Host name for SMTP
+Host Name for Transport<br/>
-`mail.smtp.host`
+`mail.transport.host`

 </td><td colspan="1">

 Mail server host name for outgoing mails.
 Default value is "localhost".
 You need to change it so emails can be sent from the server.

 </td></tr><tr><td colspan="1">

-Port number for SMTP
+Port Number for Transport
-`mail.smtp.port`
+`mail.transport.port`

 </td><td colspan="1">